larashed/agent-go/README.md

 ### Docker

 You can run our agent as a Docker container.
-Check out our images on [Docker hub](https://hub.docker.com/r/larashed/agent/tags).

-**Note:** you will have to mount host `/proc` and `/sys` directories to `/host` container directory for host machine resource monitoring to work.
+> We recommend you disable container OS resource monitoring using the `--collect-server-resources=false` flag and use
+> the agent container to collect application metrics only. **To monitor your container resource usage, install the
+> monitoring agent on the host machine.**

 To start the latest tagged image, run:
 ```
-docker run -it -v /proc:/host/proc:ro \
+docker run -it \
-    -v /sys:/host/sys:ro \
     larashed/agent:latest \
     --app-id=xxxxx \
     --app-key=xxxxx \
     --app-env=production \
     --socket-type=tcp \
+    --collect-server-resources=false \
     --socket-address=0.0.0.0:33101 \
     --hostname=`hostname`
 ```